 I did a comparison of the buzz for the leading open source network management tools in 2008 so I thought it would be interesting to do the same comparison for 2009 and see what’s changed.
 As I did last year, I’ve compared the number of searches for the project name using Google Trends.
 As always, this post is not intended to be indicative of the usefulness of a particular tool to your requirements.

 The recent controversy over the ICINGA Nagios fork brought into focus the relative activity of the various network management projects.
 One of the main complaints aimed at Nagios was the slow speed of development.
-The following graphs, taken from the open source directory ohloh, show the number of commiters and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
+The following graphs, taken from the open source directory ohloh, show the number of committers and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
 I can’t vouch for how accurate the stats are but I think they do provide some insight into the development processes of the respective projects.

 Ethan Galstad, the Nagios founder, has responded to recent criticisms of Nagios and to the recent ICINGA fork.
-It does seem a little ironic that, although the ICINGA founders claim one of the drivers behind the fork was a lack of communication, Ethan Galstad claims they didn’t communicate their disatisfaction to him.
+It does seem a little ironic that, although the ICINGA founders claim one of the drivers behind the fork was a lack of communication, Ethan Galstad claims they didn’t communicate their dissatisfaction to him.

 Matt Asay over at The Open Road commented recently that forks are a sign of strength in open source.
 I’m sure he’s right, but they are not necessarily a sign of strength for the project being forked.
 The one positive thing is that it makes the community sit up and review the root cause of the fork.
-As Andreas Ericsson says in his post The future of Nagios, recent events have demonstrated weaknesses in the structure of the Nagios project, specifically that Ethan Galstad is the only commiter of fixes and enhancements to Nagios.
+As Andreas Ericsson says in his post The future of Nagios, recent events have demonstrated weaknesses in the structure of the Nagios project, specifically that Ethan Galstad is the only committer of fixes and enhancements to Nagios.

 Nagios is probably the best known open source network management tool.
 Ethan Galstad created NetSaint, the tool that eventually became Nagios, many years ago at the very dawn of using open source tools in network management.
 Things are not going well.
 A number of people from the Nagios community, including a couple from the Nagios Community Advisory Board have decided to create a fork of Nagios under the ICINGA project.
 The reason?